Let’s Be Honest About Toilet Cleaning

 FAQs

-2. What is the best natural way to clean a toilet?
+1. What is the best way to clean a dirty toilet?

-3. Can I use bleach to clean my toilet?
+3. Can I use vinegar to clean a toilet?

 6. What is the fastest way to clean a toilet?